HoTT/HoTT-2019/accommodation.md

 title: "Accommodation"
 ---

-To help with hotel accommodations, we have reserved a block of rooms at the **Shadyside Inn All Suites Hotel**.
+To help with accommodation, we have negotiated special rates at two places:
+* At the **Shadyside Inn All Suites Hotel** for both the summer school and the conference
+* At the **Hotel Indigo** for the conference only

+#### Shadyside Inn

 The Shadyside Inn is not a regular hotel, but a collection of furnished apartments in a cluster of buildings.
 It is located about [20 mins walk](/images/walking-ssi.jpg) from the campus; you can also travel back and forth using the Inn's shuttle service, or by bus.
 (Address: